Asymptotics of Solutions to Silent Wave Equations: Introduction

-Another important problem in general relativity is the Strong Cosmic Censorship conjecture, which states that for generic initial data for Einstein's equations, the maximal globally hyperbolic development is inextendible; see \cite{chrusciel}, and \cite{penrose} for the original version.
-By the Hawking singularity theorem, cosmological solutions to Einstein's equations typically present causal geodesic incompleteness.
-One method that has been used prove strong cosmic censorship for particular classes of cosmological solutions, is to prove that curvature invariants, such as the Kretschmann scalar $g(R,R)$, blow up along the incomplete causal geodesics.
+Another important problem in general relativity is the Strong Cosmic Censorship conjecture, which states that for generic initial data \footnote{The necessity of using generic initial data in the statement of the conjecture, arises because of the existence of maximal globally hyperbolic developments which admit inequivalent extensions; see \cite{cauchyproblem}.} for Einstein's equations, the maximal globally hyperbolic development is inextendible; see \cite{chrusciel}, and \cite{penrose} for the original version.
+By the Hawking singularity theorem (see Theorems 14.55A and 14.55B in \cite{oneill}), cosmological solutions to Einstein's equations typically present causal geodesic incompleteness.
+One method that has been used prove strong cosmic censorship for particular classes of cosmological solutions, is to prove that curvature invariants, such as the Kretschmann scalar $R^{\alpha \beta \gamma\delta} R_{\alpha \beta \gamma \delta}$, blow up along the incomplete causal geodesics.
 See for instance \cite{hans-scc, chrusciel-isenberg-moncrief, radermacher}.
 Note that such a statement ensures $C^2$ inextendibility of the spacetime.
 Motivated by this approach, in the application of our results to Maxwell's equations in Kasner spacetimes, we show that the energy density of generic solutions blows up along generic past directed timelike geodesics as they approach the initial singularity.